crate/crate-howtos/docs/deployment/containers/containership.rst

 Scaling
 =======

-There are two methods for scaling your cluster with ContainerShip, the number of containers per VM, or the number of VMs.
+Two methods exist for scaling your cluster with ContainerShip: the number of containers per VM or the number of VMs.

 To increase the number of VMs, simply click the 'Scale' button in the 'Follower Hosts' section on the *Cluster* page and increase the number of hosts.